score-spec/docs/content/en/docs/extensions/_index.md

 {{% alert %}}

-> The Score Specification file has a concept of a {{< glossary_tooltip text="Workload specification" term_id="workload-spec" >}} that defines the requirements to run a Workload, but isn't used to manage Target Configuration or to provision any of the dependencies.
+> The Score Specification file has a concept of a Workload specification that defines the requirements to run a Workload, but isn't used to manage Target Configuration or to provision any of the dependencies.

-For more information, see [Score Specification]({{< relref "../concepts/score.md" >}} "Score Specification").
+For more information, see [Score Specification]({{< relref "/docs/reference/score-spec-reference" >}} "Score Specification").

 {{% /alert %}}